Receiving Your Aid

 The charges reflected are only for the fall semester.
 Your financial aid offer and your financing plan are for the whole year, so the numbers will be different.
 Your bill will include your tuition, fees, housing,and meal charges.

 Some of your financial aid will be reflected on your bill.

 Some won't—here's why:

 Federal funds cannot be credited to your student account until ten days before the start of the semester.
-That includes Pell and Supplemental Grants as well as Perkins and Direct Loans.
+That includes Pell and Supplemental Grants as well as Direct Loans.